 I knew that the only way to get beer directly from the abbey was to make a reservation in advance on the phone.
-I considered giving this a try, just for the sake of journalism, but the thought of either bringing home 24 beers on the plane (in addition to what I had already purchased) or drinking a case of 10% beer in two days seemed impractical, even by my standards.
+I considered giving this a try, but the thought of either bringing home 24 beers on the plane (in addition to what I had already purchased) or drinking a case of 10% beer in two days seemed impractical, even by my standards.
 Instead my plan was to pay a visit to the In de Vrede café, where they not only serve the Westvleteren beers but sometimes sell six packs to go.

 Upon arrival I found a line of 8-9 cars cued up to receive their allocation of heavenly elixir.
 The scene vaguely resembled one of those drive through beer and liquor barns that you sometimes see in the US, albeit with more tasteful signage.
 After snapping a few photographs I wandered around until I found the café, which is located across the road behind a stand of trees.
 You can imagine my dismay that when I learned that for some inexplicable reason the café closes for 11 days in the middle of April.
 While monks may not go on spring break, apparently the same cannot be said for their secular partners.
 Best to check the website ahead of time to make sure you don’t suffer a similar fate.
 I can warn you that they are closed Thursday and Friday every week, regardless of the season.